pacificclimate/pdp/doc/source/raster.rst

 ArcInfo/ASCII Grid
 """"""""""""""""""

 Like the CSV response, ArcInfo/ASCII Grid files are not multidimensional.
 In fact, each of these files can only represent a map (lat vs. lon) at one single timestep.
 Because of this, the download response is a bit different than the other formats.
 Each response will consist of a Zip archive which contains one .asc file and one .prj (projection) file for each time step.
 Users of this format for daily data should be forewarned that Arc will not perform well when attempting to load dozens (or hundreds, or thousands!) of layers in one session.
+If you download more than 32767 timesteps (corresponding to about 90 years of daily data) at once, you will receive a Zip64-encoded zip archive.
+Some older applications may not be able to read Zip64-encoded archives.

 .. _power-user:
 Power user HOWTO